 Blocked Sensor Path

-Garage door sensors shoot an infrared beams across the door’s path to detect any obstructions.
+Garage door sensors shoot infrared beams across the door’s path to detect obstructions.
 If something is blocking the beam, it will prevent the door from operating.

 This is actually how the sensors were designed to work, so it’s not technically a problem with the sensors.

 Check the path to make sure there’s nothing in the way.
-A blocked sensor path might also occur if you have direct sunlight hitting one of the sensor lenses.
+A blocked sensor path might also occur if direct sunlight hits one of the sensor lenses.

 Loose Wires